att-comdev/valet/doc/api/README.md

 ## General API information

 Authenticated calls that target a known URI but that use an HTTP method the implementation does not support return a 405 Method Not Allowed status.
 In addition, the HTTP OPTIONS method is supported for each known URI.
-In the OPTIONS case, the Allow response header indicates the supported HTTP methods.
+In both cases, the Allow response header indicates the supported HTTP methods.

 ## API versions